256dpi/jsonapi/README.md

 # Usage

-The following examples shot the usage of this package:
+The following examples show the usage of this package:

-- [native](https://github.com/gonfire/jsonapi/blob/master/examples/native/main.go): This example implements a basic API using the standard HTTP package.
+- The [native](https://github.com/gonfire/jsonapi/blob/master/examples/native/main.go) example implements a basic API using the standard HTTP package.
-- [echo](https://github.com/gonfire/jsonapi/blob/master/examples/echo/main.go): This example implements a basic API using the echo framework.
+- The [echo](https://github.com/gonfire/jsonapi/blob/master/examples/echo/main.go) example implements a basic API using the echo framework.

 # Installation